 From the ingredient list, there certainly doesn’t appear to be any substance, or at a toxic dose, that should cause any harm at all.

-There are currently no testimonials on the official Euramin website, but there have been some Euramin Vital Hair reviews in forums both for and against this product.
+There have also been some reviews in forums both for and against this product.
 However, I personally don’t think it wise to trust forums (read this article to find out why).

 Everyone’s different, of course.
 So, what helps one person might not help someone else.
-And that means the only real way to know if it actually works, is to try it.
+And that means the only real way to know if it really works, is to try it.

 Clearly, it’s a lot easier to take just one type of supplement rather than having to shop around and "mix and match" other products.

 you might like the idea of taking a product like Euramin Vital

-However, personally I think that whilst some food supplements can support hair growth, I do not believe any supplement can reverse hair loss.
+However, personally I think that whilst some food supplements can support hair growth, I do not believe that any supplement can reverse hair loss.

 Perhaps, if you don’t follow a healthy and varied diet, it might be a good idea to take a food supplement to try and restore the level of nutrients your body needs.
 But that doesn’t guarantee that the hair on your head will miraculously start growing again!